 Less than 7 percent of CCC estimates for 2019 or newer vehicles included a manual calibration entry in the fourth quarter of 2019, according to CCC’s 2020 “Crash Course.”

 The March document indicated that not all supplements for fourth quarter sheets might have come in as of the time CCC conducted the research, and this proportion might grow.
-However, only 8 percent of current-year or newer appraisals in the third quarter carried an “additional entry for ‘calibration,’ ‘reprogram,’ ‘flash,’ etc.,” according to CCC.
+However, only about 7 percent of current-year or newer appraisals in the third quarter carried an “additional entry for ‘calibration,’ ‘reprogram,’ ‘flash,’ etc.,” according to CCC.

 On the whole, calibration entries only appeared on 2.6 percent of appraisals in the fourth quarter of 2019, which CCC noted was an increase from 0.9 percent in the first quarter of 2017.
 2.8 percent of all appraisals had a calibration entry in the third quarter of 2018.